 - Marble is a porous material.
 Be careful that water run-off from plants is not left standing on the surface.
 It will permanently stain the marble.

-- All homes are considered non-smoking.
+- All homes are considered non-smoking and subject to HOA rules in community associations.

 - If there are smokers in the residence, please provide adequate disposal remedies to prevent potential hazards and unsightly debris.